 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Sons of Chance #6, series and is a This contemporary romance is a paperback edition that was published by Harlequin Blaze on July 19, 2011 in paperback and has 182 pages.
+It is part of the Sons of Chance #6, series and is a This contemporary romance is a paperback edition that was published by Harlequin Blaze on July 19, 2011 and has 182 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Rolling Like Thunder

 Other books by this author which I have reviewed include A Last Chance Christmas, Rolling Like Thunder, Should've Been a Cowboy, Notorious

 Sixth in the Sons of Chance western romance series and revolving around the Chance family and their friends.
 The couple focus is on Logan Carswell and Caro Davis.